Trump confidant Stone charged with lying about hacked emails

 “This morning, at the crack of dawn, 29 FBI agents arrived at my home with 17 vehicles, with their lights flashing, when they could simply have contacted my attorneys and I would have been more than willing to surrender voluntarily,” Stone said outside court.

-Known for his political antics and hard-ball tactics, Stone has reveled in being a Washington wheeler-dealer dating back to the Nixon administration.
+Known for his political antics, conspiracy theories and hard-ball tactics, Stone has reveled in being a Washington wheeler-dealer dating back to former President Richard Nixon’s administration.
 On Friday, he mimicked Nixon’s famous “V” gesture as he left the courthouse.
-He has also pushed several conspiracy theories and was an early and vocal supporter of Trump’s candidacy.

-Stone briefly served on Trump’s campaign, but was pushed out amid infighting with then-campaign manager Corey Lewandowski.
-Stone continued to communicate with Trump occasionally nd stayed plugged into his circle of advisers, both formal and informal.
+Stone, a longtime friend of the president’s, briefly served on Trump’s campaign, but was pushed out amid infighting with then-campaign manager Corey Lewandowski.
+Though sidelined, he continued to communicate with Trump and stayed plugged into his circle of advisers.

-The document says that by June and July 2016, Stone had told senior Trump campaign officials that he had information indicating that WikiLeaks had obtained documents that could be damaging to Clinton’s campaign.
+The document says that by June and July 2016, Stone had told senior Trump campaign officials that he had information indicating that WikiLeaks had obtained damaging documents on Clinton.

 After WikiLeaks on July 22, 2016, released hacked emails from the Democratic National Committee, the indictment says, a senior Trump campaign official “was directed” to contact Stone about additional releases and “what other damaging information” WikiLeaks had “regarding the Clinton campaign.”
 The indictment does not name the official or say who directed the outreach to Stone.